-An actress becomes taken with Hitty, a young orphan prone to dreaming.
-Julie soon finds out that she is ill and has only a short time to live.
-She decides to adopt the child so...
+An actress, Julie Beck, finds out that she is ill and has only a short time to live.
+She becomes taken with Hitty, a young orphan prone to dreaming.
+Julie soon decides to adopt the child so...

-An actress becomes taken with Hitty, a young orphan prone to dreaming.
-Julie soon finds out that she is ill and has only a short time to live.
-She decides to adopt the child so that her husband Bill will not be alone when she dies.
-Unfortunately, Bill is not charmed by Hitty.
-After Julie dies.
-Bill is so grief stricken, he shuts out everyone in his life, especially Hitty.
-Hitty begins to receive imaginary visits from Julie who offers Hitty advice on how to make Bill happy.
-Bill does not believe she's seen Julie and decides to send her back to the orphanage.
-Rather than go back, Hitty runs away.
-After Bill hears a record Julie recorded before she died, he finally realizes he must move on with his life and find Hitty.Written by
+An actress, Julie Beck, finds out that she is ill and has only a short time to live.
+She becomes taken with Hitty, a young orphan prone to dreaming.
+Julie soon decides to adopt the child so that her husband Bill will not be alone when she dies.
+After Julie dies, Bill is so grief stricken, he shuts out everyone in his life, even Hitty.
+Hitty believes she's receiving visits from Julie who offers Hitty advice on how to make Bill happy.
+Unfortunately, Bill is not charmed by Hitty's efforts to care for him; he does not believe she's seen Julie and wants to send her to boarding school.
+Rather than leaving Bill, Hitty runs away to find Julie.
+After Bill hears a record Julie recorded before she died, he finally realizes he must move on with his life and with Hitty.Written by

 Daniel Bubbeo <firstname.lastname@example.org>

 1 of 1 people found this review helpful.